shijianjian/kornia-augmentation-playground/README.md

 Currently, only ```RandomHorizontalFlip```, ```RandomVerticalFlip``` and ```ColorJitter``` are fully supported.

 The future direction shall be:
-1.  supporting all 2D augmentations
-2.  supporting all 3D augmentations / visualizations
+1.  supporting all 3D augmentations / visualizations
-3.  supporting in-browser computation by generating ONNX model
+2.  supporting in-browser computation by generating ONNX model
-4.  code auto-generation